msemenistyi/hypnos/README.md

 > bower install hypnos

 ##Overview
-Hypnos is a module for determinign if device is sleeping.
+Hypnos is a module for determination if device is sleeping.
 This may be used for cases when you need to know for sure, that device on which code is executing is currently working (most probably these are the cases with repetitive actions taking place or some time-driven queue).